 It’s been a big summer for Pitt–Bradford.
-A new president took over in June (look for a full interview in the next University Times on Aug.
-29), the school was honored in two separate college ranking publications and was awarded two grants to further its programming and facilities.
+A new president took over in June (see related story), the school was honored in three separate college ranking publications and was awarded two grants to further its programming and facilities.

 $1 million from the state